vstinner/vstinner.github.io/draft/pyconfig-dev-mode.rst

 When I proposed the idea, my plan was to call exec() to replace the current process with a new process.
 But when I tried to implement it, it was more tricky than expected.
 My first blocker issue was to remove ``-O`` option from the command line.
-I hate having to parse the command line: it is very fragile, it's easy to make mistake.
+I hate having to parse the command line: it is very fragile and it's too easy to make mistake.

 So I tried to write a clean implementation: configure Python properly in "development mode".
-One blocker issue is to implement ``PYTHONMALLOC=debug``.
+The first blocker issue was to implement ``PYTHONMALLOC=debug``.
 The C code to read and apply the Python configuration used Python objects before the Python initialization even started.
 For example, ``-W`` and ``-X`` options were stored as Python lists.
 It means that the Python memory allocator was used before Python would be able to parse ``PYTHONMALLOC`` environment variable.

 Moreover, the Python configuration is quite complex.
 Many options are inter-dependent.
 For example, the ``-E`` command line option ignores environment variables with a name staring with ``PYTHON``: like ``PYTHONMALLOC``!
 Python has to parse the command line before being able to handle ``PYTHONMALLOC``.

-But, again, the code parsing the command line used Python objects.
+Python lists depends on the memory allocator which depends on ``PYTHONMALLOC`` environment variable which depends on the ``-E`` command line option which depends on Python lists...

-In short, it wasn't possible to write a clean implementation of the development mode.
+In short, **it wasn't possible to write a clean implementation of the development mode without refactoring the Python initialization code**.

-main.c refactoring
+Refactoring main.c
 ==================

 For all these reasons, I decided to look at ``Modules/main.c`` to see if I